Edios/python-oauth/README.md

         "content": ,
       }
       ```
-    - MVP: Pass token in &access_token, but it should be POST and given in header as bearer
+    - MVP: Access_token should be given in header as bearer token
     - Possible Errors: Invalid Token, Expired token
 - [ ] Mongo DB usage implementation
   - [ ] Database for UserData